In Anti-Catholic Operation, Trump-Vance ICE Targets Minnesota Parish

 “They came to our church, and even though they didn’t enter, they were apparently surveilling us,” Fr.
 Paul Haverstock said, calling the agents’ presence a shocking breach.

-It “felt like we were not living in the United States, but in some violent place — a war zone,” Haverstock told Catholic News Agency.
+It “felt like we were not living in the United States, but in some violent place — a war zone,” Haverstock told Catholic News Agency in a thoroughly reported article.
 After the priest’s intervention, ICE ultimately did not interrupt the service, but just seeing armed officers idling outside left worshipers shaken.

 “Who wouldn’t feel intimidated by that?” the priest asked.